Neurodivergence looks and feels different for everyone:

 Using approved assessment tools, and following NICE guidance leads each assessment to a discussion around future accommodations and the often elusive "reasonable adjustments" that we need to be able to live our best lives.
 I hear so often that someone has a diagnosis and their families and employers ask them what they “need”.
 The client themselves often doesn’t know.
 It takes time and exploration to find out.
 Therapeutic work can support this process of discovery and consideration.

-Myszka is a Therapeutic Counsellor with a personal diagnosis of autism and of ADHD.
+Myszka is a Psychotherapeutic Counsellor with a personal diagnosis of autism and of ADHD.
 She lives with Adam, her husband, who also has a diagnosis of autism.

 Lived experience can allow a closer understanding and deeper empathy when working with clients who suspect they have a neurodivergence, or who already have a diagnosis.